The UX design is the process design teams use to create products that provide important and consistent experiences to users, and...

 UX researchers often use questionnaires and surveys to collect information on large numbers of users with a diversity of users who typically need to stay anonymous.
 One of the advantages of this method is the ability to collect quantitative research and qualitative research data.
 There are some easy-to-use tools to create questionnaires and surveys with a minimum of time.
 Google Docs and Survey Monkey allow you to create quick surveys, email them to your audience and get quick responses.
 You can use the same questionnaires and surveys on multiple product iterations to track its enhancements.

-However, the negative side of conducting UX research with this approach is that it is difficult to reach the audience if you have any problem with their answers or if you need further clarifications.
+However, the negative side of conducting UX research with this approach is that it is difficult to reach the audience if you have any problem with their answers or if you need further clarification.
 Hence, while it is easy to get direct answers to user research questions, it will not be suitable for broader questions that need follow-ups with the users.

 A/B or Multivariate Testing

 A/B testing is a user testing research approach that evaluates the users against two variants of the same solutions.
 For example, say you want to check what will be the most suitable style for a website component – a link or a button?
-The conduct A/B testing by presenting the two solutions randomly to an equal number of users in a live environment and evaluating what style was able to achieve its intended purpose the most.
+The conducted A/B testing by presenting the two solutions randomly to an equal number of users in a live environment and evaluating what style was able to achieve its intended purpose the most.
 This user research approach enables you to decide on the most appropriate solutions from the end-users perspective.
 This is most suitable for a product that has revisions to its older version.

 Mouse Tracking & Click Tracking

-Unlike other UX research methods, mouse and click-tracking enable researchers to understand how users interact with the product in real-time.
+Unlike other UX research methods, mouse and click-tracking enable researchers to understand how users interact with the product in real time.
 Researchers collect customer mouse movements, and the user clicks in mouse tracking and click tracking and visualize those data through user maps such as attention heat maps, click maps, and scroll maps.

 Like the above-discussed method, eye tracking tracks users’ eye movements or gazes to understand the user behaviors, reactions, and focus areas.
 Researchers use specialized devices like cameras and projectors for eye tracking.
 Also, there are specialized algorithms that can process the user’s eye movement.
 Eyetracking enables UX researchers to get information that they cannot get from other methods.
 For example, where do users spend the most time on the product?
 Do they like to gaze at the top of the page with soothing colors than the middle part of the page?
 Etc.